zdenek-nemec/sandbox/README.md

 * `markdown-demos` - Markdown tutorials and demonstrations
 * `math-demos` - Demonstration of mathematical operations and problem solving
 * `python-demos` - Python tutorials and demonstrations
+* `python-mega-course` - The Python Mega Course on Udemy
 * `spring-demos` - Java Spring tutorials and demonstrations

 ## Rules